 Two Kings and Two Kingdoms

-This is the dynamic by which the Kushite rulers spread so quickly across the ancient Afro-Asiatic Dominion.
+This is the dynamic which drove the Kushite expansion out of the Nile Valley so that Kushite rulers controlled the great water systems of the ancient Afro-Asiatic Dominion.
 Raamah and Nimrod ruled separate territories that had once been united under their father Kush.
 Asshur and Arpachshad ruled separate territories that had once been united under their father Shem.
 Likewise, Peleg and Joktan ruled separate territories that had once been unified under their father Eber.

 Firstborn Sons of Concubines